The minimal periodicity for integral bases of pure number fields: Applications of the minimal modulus

 \end{corollary}

-\begin{remark}[On the choice $q=M(n)$] In our applications we take $q=M(n)=\prod_{p^e\parallel n}p^{e+1}$.
+In our applications we take $q=M(n)=\prod_{p^e\parallel n}p^{e+1}$.
 Since typically $e+1<n$, Corollary~\ref{cor:nfull} need not apply, and the uniform density across \emph{all} admissible classes mod $M(n)$ may fail.
 Theorem~\ref{thm:equidistribution}, however, still yields the correct main term with the explicit $r$–dependence.
-For many counting questions it suffices to restrict attention to strictly $n$–admissible classes (e.g.\ those with $v_p(r)\in\{0,1\}$ at $p\mid n$), in which case uniformity is restored. \end{remark}
+For many counting questions it suffices to restrict attention to strictly $n$–admissible classes (e.g.\ those with $v_p(r)\in\{0,1\}$ at $p\mid n$), in which case uniformity is restored.